puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 * If the source of an item is the node's own name, it was assigned **directly to that node.** You can change it by editing the node.
 * If the source of an item is the name of a group, the item was assigned to that group and the node inherited it.
 The group name is a link to the group detail page; if you need to change the item, you can navigate to the group's page.

-In PE 3.1, class parameters are not shown on the node detail page; to see them, you must go to the node edit page (or the group edit page, if the class is inherited from a group).
+In PE 3.1, class parameters are not shown on the node detail page; to see them, you must go to the node edit page or the group edit page, if the class is inherited from a group.

 ### Node Edit Pages